Graylog2/documentation/pages/installation/docker.rst

 Testing a beta version
 ----------------------

-You can also run a pre-release or beta version of Graylog using Docker.
+You can also run a pre-release (alpha, beta, or release candidate) version of Graylog using Docker.
 The pre-releases are included in the `graylog2/server` image.
 Follow this `guide <https://hub.docker.com/r/graylog2/server/>`_ and pick an alpha/beta/rc tag like::

   $ docker run --link some-mongo:mongo --link some-elasticsearch:elasticsearch -d graylog2/server:2.1.0-beta.4-1

-We only recommend to run beta versions if you are an experienced Graylog user and know what you are doing.
+We only recommend running pre-release versions if you are an experienced Graylog user and know what you are doing.

 Settings
 --------